Shrinks99/lucide/docs/guide/design/figma-guide.md

 # Figma Template Guide

-This guide shows the steps to setup Figma for creating icons that conform to the Featherity design guidelines.
+This guide shows the steps to setup Figma for creating icons that conform to the Lucide design guidelines.

 ## Setting Up The Frame
 When you create a new document in Figma, the document.
 Each individual icon you want to create, has to be created in a separate frame.